-- Removal of sediment from dams and debris basins have an annual target of 1.6 million cubic yards per year. - The condition of flood control infrastructure didn't change as this metric changes on timescale of years.
+- Removal of sediment from dams and debris basins have an annual target of 1.6 million cubic yards per year.
+The target was reached as over 1.9 million cubic yards were removed from dams and debris basins in Business Year 23-24. - The condition of flood control infrastructure didn't change as this metric changes on timescale of years.
 This metric reflects the quality of numerous facilities and addressing the necessary improvements to raise these grades would require a significant financial investment over the same timeframe. - The key drivers that increase the performance measure values for Improve Regional Water Supply Resiliency are the abilities to secure project funding and construct projects quickly.
 These two drivers have naturally longer timescales than a quarterly basis.

-• Per Capita Water Usage is not expected to drastically change on a quarterly basis and is largely dependent on weather both in terms of temperature and amount of rainfall.
+• Per Capita Water Usage is not expected to drastically change on a quarterly basis and is largely dependent on weather patterns and drought, both in terms of temperature and amount of rainfall.